Career Advice

 Writing this email is an act of courtesy thanking them for their time, and shows your sincerity in applying for the role.

-They also act as an opportunity to clarify any remaining questions you might have forgotten to ask during the interview, or to repeat something you think the interviewer might have missed.
+They also act as an opportunity to clarify any remaining interview questions you might have forgotten to ask during the process, or to repeat something you think the interviewer might have missed.

 How Soon to Send Thank You Emails